bmscripts/bm-blips/README.md

 ## 📁 Installation

-1. Download this resource
+1. Download this resource and [blip_info](https://github.com/glitchdetector/fivem-blip-info)
-2. Place it in your `resources` folder
+2. Extract and place both in your `resources` folder
 3. Add the following to your `server.cfg`:
 ```
 ensure blip_info